Eastern Orthodox Family

 The Eastern Orthodox Communion

-Ecumenical Patriarchate of Constantinople (Autonomous Orthodox Church of Finland , Self-governing Orthodox Church of Crete , Self-governing Monastic Community of Mount Athos, Exarchate of Patmos, Greek Orthodox Archdiocese of Thyateira and Great Britain, Greek Orthodox Archdiocese of Italy and Malta, Greek Orthodox Archdiocese of America, Greek Orthodox Archdiocese of Australia, Exarchate of the Philippines, Patriarchal Exarchate for Orthodox Parishes of Russian Tradition in Western Europe, Autonomous Orthodox Church of Korea), Orthodox Church of Albania, Orthodox Church in America, Orthodox Church of the Czech lands and Slovakia, Orthodox Church of Greece, Orthodox Church of Poland, Patriarchate of Alexandria, Patriarchate of Antioch (Self-governing Antiochian Orthodox Christian Archdiocese of North America), Patriarchate of Bulgaria, Patriarchate of Georgia, Patriarchate of Jerusalem, Autonomous Church of Mount Sinai, Patriarchate of Russia (Autonomous Orthodox Church of Japan, Autonomous Orthodox Church of China, Self-governing Orthodox Church of Ukraine, Self-governing Orthodox Church of Moldova, Self-governing Orthodox Church of Latvia, Self-governing Estonian Orthodox Church -Moscow Patriarchate, Self-governing Russian Orthodox Church Outside Russia Exarchate of Belarus), Patriarchate of Romania (Autonomous Metropolis of Bessarabia), Patriarchate of Serbia (The Orthodox Ohrid Archbishopric).
+Ecumenical Patriarchate of Constantinople (Autonomous Orthodox Church of Finland , Self-governing Orthodox Church of Crete , Self-governing Monastic Community of Mount Athos, Exarchate of Patmos, Greek Orthodox Archdiocese of Thyateira and Great Britain, Greek Orthodox Archdiocese of Italy and Malta, Greek Orthodox Archdiocese of America, Greek Orthodox Archdiocese of Australia, Exarchate of the Philippines, Patriarchal Exarchate for Orthodox Parishes of Russian Tradition in Western Europe, Autonomous Orthodox Church of Korea), Orthodox Church of Albania, Orthodox Church in America, Orthodox Church of the Czech lands and Slovakia, Orthodox Church of Greece, Church of Cyprus, Orthodox Church of Poland, Patriarchate of Alexandria, Patriarchate of Antioch (Self-governing Antiochian Orthodox Christian Archdiocese of North America), Patriarchate of Bulgaria, Patriarchate of Georgia, Patriarchate of Jerusalem, Autonomous Church of Mount Sinai, Patriarchate of Russia (Autonomous Orthodox Church of Japan, Autonomous Orthodox Church of China, Self-governing Orthodox Church of Ukraine, Self-governing Orthodox Church of Moldova, Self-governing Orthodox Church of Latvia, Self-governing Estonian Orthodox Church -Moscow Patriarchate, Self-governing Russian Orthodox Church Outside Russia Exarchate of Belarus), Patriarchate of Romania (Autonomous Metropolis of Bessarabia), Patriarchate of Serbia (The Orthodox Ohrid Archbishopric).